 School Life Museum

 Education is one of the most important reasons our civilization developed since when we lived in caves.
-Yet, there are not as many museums about it as it maybe should.
+Yet, there are not as many museums about it as it should be.

 Fortunately, Chania is home to the School Life Museum, which presents the educational and pedagogical practices of the past, present, and future.